Advantages Two Ply Torch Rubber Roofing – watch video

 The image above was taken 15 years ago as I was when installing a 2 Ply Modified Bitumen Rubber Membrane.
 The black covering is the first layer called the Self-Adhering Base.
 The second layer is the Modified Bitumen Rubber Membrane-embedded with white ceramic granules.

 In the image, notice all the patched repairs.
-These repairs have been done on an EPDM Rubber Roof System that was less than 10 years old.
+These repairs were on an EPDM Rubber Roof System that was less than ten years old.
 There were not enough rubber mats placed in appropriate traffic areas.

 In the image above, we show that there is no need to strip away old roofing before installing a 2 Ply Modified Bitumen Torch Down Rubber Membrane.